Diyckstra/terraform-provider-deyckstra/website/docs/d/instances.md

 ## Argument Reference

-* `instance_tags` - (Optional) A map of tags, each pair of which must exactly match a pair on desired instances.
+* `instance_tags` - (Optional) Map of tags, each pair of which must exactly match a pair on desired instances.
 * `instance_state_names` - (Optional) A list of instance states that should be applicable to the desired instances.
   Valid values are `pending, running, shutting-down, stopped, stopping, terminated`.
 * `filter` - (Optional) One or more name/value pairs to use as filters.